If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

-The majority of the time there are security issues I see that need to be addressed.
-When I bring up the odds of having a hacked website, they usually say something like “My website won’t get hacked .
-I don’t store credit cards on my site, so there is nothing a hacker would want.“
+Especially WordPress.
+Almost every existing WordPress site I am hired to work on has not been properly secured.
+When I bring this up to the client, they usually say something like “My website won’t get hacked .
+I don’t store credit cards on my site, so there is nothing a hacker would want.”

-I understand why small business owners may think like this, but website hackers are not just looking to steal credit card information or personal data.
+I understand why small business website owners may think like this, but website hackers are not looking to steal credit card information or personal data.

 Often a hackers intent is: